N8python/n8ao/README.md

 # Using your own render target

-If you are using the vanilla `N8AOPass`, you might have a render target with a depth buffer that you want to pass into `N8AOPass`, rather than having the pass create its own.
-You can do so by setting `n8aopass.beautyRenderTarget` to your render target.
+If you're utilizing the standard `N8AOPass`, there might be a situation where you have a pre-existing render target with a depth buffer that you'd prefer `N8AOPass` to use, instead of it generating a new one.
+To accomplish this, you can assign your render target to `n8aopass.beautyRenderTarget`.

 N8AOPass will still render to `n8aopass.beautyRenderTarget` by default, but you can change this by setting `n8aopass.configuration.autoRenderBeauty` to `false`.
 If you do this, it's up to you to render the scene to `n8aopass.beautyRenderTarget` before using `N8AOPass`.

 Finally, your render target must have a depth buffer attached to it.
-Otherwise, `N8AOPass` will not work and may fail silently (so make sure you attach a depth buffer!).
+Otherwise, `N8AOPass` will not work and may fail silently.

 You can attach a depth buffer to your render target by doing: